Explaining Autism - Philosocom's Directory on Autism

 Finally, let's dispel the harmful and inaccurate stereotype that autism equates to intellectual retardation.
 The spectrum, as its name suggests, is expansive, encompassing individuals with a wide range of cognitive abilities.
 Many on the spectrum demonstrate exceptional intelligence, while others function within a different range.
 Regardless, each individual deserves respect and acceptance for their unique contributions to the world.

-In essence, remember that communication is first of all a bridge, and it doesn't need to be battlefield.
-It is the message, for example, that deserves most priority.
+In essence, remember that communication is first of all a bridge, and it doesn't need to be a battlefield.
+It is the message, for example, that deserves the most priority.
 When we extend that bridge with empathy and understanding, we not only pave the way for inclusion, but also open ourselves to the enriching diversity of human experience, and get to learn much too, than we would've otherwise.
 Why not, then, dismantle the walls of ignorance, bridge the gaps with patience?
 After all, learning is very much worth our while.
 Especially when applied for life.

 Offer a helping hand for your own sake.
 Explain things patiently, in ways that resonate with their unique framework.
 Don't call treat different people like children.
 You wouldn't want to induce a panic attack, now, would you?
 No, this isn't a threat.
 To put it simply...
 Learning from past mistakes, even those that aren't your own, can spare you much unnecessary suffering from both sides.